geshan/geshan.github.com/source/_posts/2016-06-25-php-developers-nepal-meetup-number-16-a-round-up-and-my-simpilfied-gitflow-talk.markdown

 ## My Talk on Simplified Gitflow

-This is not the first time I was presenting this talk :).
+This is not the first time I presented this talk :).
 I had already given this talk at [YIPL in Mar 2015](http://geshan.com.np/blog/2015/09/how-to-use-simplified-gitflow-branching-model-video/).
-Now 15 months later I was doing it again.
 This time I changed the slides and made it more general.
 I hope it was helpful to the audience.

 {% img center /images/php-dev-meetup-16/simplified-gitflow-talk.jpg 'PHP Dev Meetup 16 My talk on simplified gitflow' 'PHP Dev Meetup 16 My talk on simplified gitflow' %}